Home Devices Bard PowerPort

 • Nutrition support

-Since the port is placed under your skin, it can remain in place for an extended period, making it easier and safer if you require repeated treatments or tests.
+Since the port is placed under your skin, it can remain in place for years, making it easier for people who require repeated treatment or tests.

-Unfortunately, PowerPort failures have led to hundreds of lawsuits claiming design defects led to complications and severe injuries.
+Bard obtained FDA clearance to sell one of its PowerPorts with ChronoFlex in 2006.
+Unfortunately, PowerPort failures have led to thousands of lawsuits claiming design defects resulted in complications and severe injuries.

 Device Migration

-A deteriorating catheter might move from its original position, causing discomfort and possibly requiring surgery to fix.
+A catheter might move from its original position, causing discomfort and possibly requiring surgery to fix.
+In one study, researchers found that the Bard Powerport migration rate was 6.7%.
+For patients who experienced port migration, most incidents occurred within 30 days of receiving the port.

-Some patients have had infections at the site of the medical device or in their blood, which may require removing the device and using strong antibiotics.
+Some patients have had infections at the site of the medical device or in their blood (sepsis), which may require removing the device and using strong antibiotics.
+In one study, 50% of patients who developed PowerPort complications had to have the catheter removed due to infection.

-If you have a Bard PowerPort, it’s important to be aware of the symptoms of a pulmonary embolism.
-This is a serious condition that can affect your lungs, and the symptoms can vary.
+If you have a Bard PowerPort, it’s important to recognize the symptoms of a pulmonary embolism.
+This is a serious condition that can affect your lungs and the symptoms can vary.

 Pulmonary embolisms are life-threatening and require immediate medical attention.